I just walked upstairs with a full laundry basket, dumped it on the bed, and announced,

 I've broken the glass ceiling.

-My grandmother never allowed herself to say her day was boring
+My grandmother never allowed herself to say her day was boring.

 Housework, home life, rearing children, all had to be interesting.
 But it's not.
 It's BORING!